 Whatever the trigger, if your habit is to turn impulsively to food when upset, somewhere along the way you learned that food soothes your hard feelings and numbs your pain.
 We all need to feel comfort when upset.
 Food may feel like a trusted friend, always there when you need it.

-But as you also know… turning to food when upset can harm your body and result in guilt and shame which just perpetuate the emotional eating cycle.
+But as you also know… turning to food when upset can leave you feeling uncomfortable in your body and result in guilt and shame which just perpetuates the emotional eating cycle.
 To break that habit, I invite you to consider that the most important thing you can do is to welcome those feelings and feed them not with food, but with your love.

 Love Those Hard Feelings